What is Business Architecture?

 The Problem With Business Architecture and Architects

-In the past decades this was done by many architects and frameworks: they changed the definition and meaning of architecture from 'total concept' into 'total logical structure'.
+In the past decades, this was done by many architects and frameworks: they changed the definition and meaning of architecture from 'total concept' to 'total logical structure.'
 Just look up all the definitions of enterprise architecture.
-They often address the logical and physical level, but hardly the conceptual level.
+They often address the logical and physical level but hardly the conceptual level.
 Dragon1 undoes all this.

 Dragon1 as open EA Method defines architecture as a special total concept and architects as designers of special total concepts.
-It is not that easy for everyone to do at first conceptual design, the next logical design, and after that physical design.
-And finally supervising the realization of a structure using that total concept.
+It is difficult for everyone to do the first conceptual design, the next logical design, and the physical design.
+Finally, it supervises the realization of a structure using that total concept.

 CRASH COURSE: How To Create Your Business Architecture